Suneel1508/MATH261A-project1/README.md

 * **Primary source:** F1DB (Formula 1 Database) — CSV release
   GitHub: [https://github.com/f1db/f1db](https://github.com/f1db/f1db)
   I use the race results, fastest laps, pit stops (as needed), and race metadata to assemble a **driver–race** table for 2014+.
+  Dataset license: F1DB is released under CC BY 4.0.
+See the F1DB repo for details.

 * **Files expected in this repo (place in `data/`):**